-- 4. All prospective students must complete the required admissions documents, sign the Enrollment Agreement (must be signed by a parent or guardian if the prospective student is under 18 years of age), and submit the necessary fees stated in the Tuition and Fees section. - 5.
+- 4. All prospective students must complete the required admissions documents, sign the Enrollment Agreement (must be signed by a parent or guardian if the prospective student is under 18 years of age), and submit the necessary fee(s) stated in the Tuition and Fees section. - 5.
 All prospective students must meet with an Admissions Representative for an informational interview, which includes a campus tour. - 6.
 Programs at the Institution will require prospective students to take and pass a nationally standardized test, the Wonderlic Scholastic Level Exam (SLE), with a minimum score in order to gain admittance.
-The minimum SLE score for the Medical Billing and Coding program is 14.
-The minimum for all other programs is 10.
+The minimum SLE score for all programs is 10 except Respiratory Care which requires a minimum score of 21.
 The SLE can be taken three times per start term, 6 total attempts and students may take the SLE twice on the day of their first attempt only but must wait until the next calendar day to test the third time.
 Students who hold a bachelor's degree or an associate's degree will not be required to take the SLE.

 All prospective students interested in digital programs must pass the Wonderlic Digital Learning Readiness Assessment (DLRA) with a minimum score of 40.
-Students must successfully complete the Wonderlic SLE prior to attempting the DLRA.
+Students must successfully complete the SLE examination prior to attempting the DLRA.
 Students are not permitted to take the DLRA more than once.
 If a student does not pass the assessment, they must meet with the Program Director for his/her determination as to the student's ability to begin the program.